demystifyfp/demystifyfp/content/clojure/blog/deep-dive-into-pattern-matching-and-destructuring-part-1.md

 (print-point {:x 0 :y 0})
 ```

-This is called associative destructuring.
+This is called **associative destructuring**.
 In other words, we matched the values of the map with their associated names and extracted them for further use.

+> Note: At the time of this writing, Kotlin [doesn't support](https://discuss.kotlinlang.org/t/position-based-declaration-destructuring/3787) associative destructuring.

-There is another destucturing technique called positional destructuring, extracting data using their position.
+There is another destucturing technique called **positional destructuring**, extracting data using their position.

 In the regex example, the return value of `groupValues` is an array of four elements, with the first element containing the whole matched string and the rest contains the grouped value strings.

 ```kotlin
 // ...